Mdudzik92/JS-Filterable-List/README.md

 <!-- Explanation of what the app is -->

-This is an app in which the user can filter through a list of names by typing in a letter in teh input search bar.
+This is an app in which the user can filter through a list of names by typing in a letter in the input search bar.
 The list changes to only show the names which contain the letters which they type so that it's easier/quicker to find who they're looking for in the list.

 <!-- Screenshot -->
 <img src="./img1.png">